 If you’re in SaaS, you know the phrase product-led growth, or PLG—and it’s not going away any time soon.
 This is not an easy business model to maintain and grow, even if it seems like a “rocket ship” from the outside.

-Stacey Epstein (Freshworks CMO), Sara Varni Bright (Twilio CMO), and Carilu Dietrich (1Password Fractional CMO) share with moderator Viviana Faga, General Partner @ Coda (and a former CMO herself) how they’ve faced the challenges of PLG and led their companies through successful transitions.
+Stacey Epstein (Freshworks CMO), Sara Varni Bright (Twilio CMO), and Carilu Dietrich (1Password Fractional CMO) share with moderator Viviana Faga, General Partner @ Felicis (and a former CMO herself) how they’ve faced the challenges of PLG and led their companies through successful transitions.

 Product-led growth and virality aren’t synonymous.

 When people hear “product-led growth” there’s an assumption it’s the same thing as a viral product that sells itself.
 But PLG and virality aren’t necessarily the same thing.

 You can have a pure PLG model where the product does sell itself—the buyer can dive into the product, experience it with someone they know, and unknowingly make a customer out of that person.
 Think companies like Zoom, Calendly, Slack: if someone who uses Zoom wants to schedule a meeting with me, I’ll need to download it as well.
 I then become a Zoom user.
 Behind that viral product are a ton of market and customer research, a massive research and development team and budget, and a dedicated community.